On the ergodic Waring--Goldbach problem: Bounds for exponential sums and integrals

 The complement of a set of major arcs, $\mathfrak{m}(X,Q) = \mathbb T \setminus \mathfrak M(X,Q)$, is the respective \emph{set of minor arcs}.
 When working with a particular choice of major and minor arcs, we may write $\mathfrak{M}_{a/q}$ for the major arc centered at the rational $a/q$.
 Note that when $2Q < X$, the set $\mathfrak{M}(X, Q)$ is the disjoint union of closed intervals of total measure $O(QX^{-1})$. \\

 Our analysis of $\widehat{\omega_\lambda}(\bm\xi)$ will depend on the exponential sum

 where the summation is over the prime numbers $p \le N$.
 In particular, we need to approximate $S_N(\theta, \xi)$ when both $\theta$ and $\xi$ are near rationals with small denominators.
-Our approximations involve the exponential sum $g(a,q; b,r)$ defined above and the exponential integral
+The approximations involve the exponential sum $g(a,q; b,r)$ defined above and the oscillatory integral

 We note that, by Lemma \ref{lem:Shparlinski},